svijasvg/cloud/knowledge-base.md

 if necessary copy to the opposite language

-4. django-admin compilemessages
+4. `django-admin compilemessages`

 Then for each site:

-5. ./manage.py makemigrations
+5. `./manage.py makemigrations`
-6. ./manage.py migrate
+6. `./manage.py migrate`
-7. service uwsgi restart
+7. `service uwsgi restart`

+How to change strings in templates? how to change strings in JS?

 ---
 ### Useful Links